Things To Do In Maui At No Cost:

 Due to COVID-19 restrictions and big changes across the island, please check to make sure these things are still happening before making a trip to attend.
 Let me know if you see anything on this list of things to do on Maui for free that have been permanently canceled.

 HULA SHOWS AT SHOPPING CENTERS

-Several shopping centers have free hula shows a couple times per week.
+Several shopping centers have free hula shows a couple of times per week.
+This is one of the free things to do in Maui that can save you the expense of going to a luau.
 Call for days and times: